• HOME

 Choose a Color Palette That Feels Like You

-Instead of just choosing colors you like, think about how you want your wedding to feel:
+Rather than simply choosing colors you like, think about how you want your wedding to feel:

-• Blue and white → timeless, coastal-inspired
+• Blue and white → timeless and coastal-inspired

-• Layered pinks → feminine, joyful, garden-style
+• Layered pinks → feminine and garden-inspired

-Your florals should work seamlessly with:
+Your florals should work seamlessly with your:

-• bridesmaid dresses
+• Bridesmaid dresses

-• linens
+• Linens

-• stationery
+• Stationery

-• overall design
+• Overall design direction

 stowe vermont wedding florals20250628_8344